wulms/bidsconvertr_rtd/docs/source/md_files/tutorial.md

-# BIDScoin data tutorial
+# Tutorial

 This procedure should demonstrate the application of the BIDSconvertR.
-We thank the [BIDScoin](https://github.com/Donders-Institute/bidscoin) team, who provided their sample data.
+We thank the [BIDScoin](https://github.com/Donders-Institute/bidscoin) team, who allowed us to use their sample data.

-## The installation procedure:
+## The installation procedure

 Downloading example data and installation of R and RStudio: